Skip to Content

 My go-to Pizza seasoning!
 Make pizza sauce.
 Throw it on top of pizza.
 Use it in pasta salad.
 Make salad dressing.
 So many options!

-For this, I used a big 28 ounce can of crushed San Marzanos.
-It makes enough sauce for 2 – 3 large pizzas, depending on how crazy you go with the sauce.
+I used a big 28-ounce can of San Marzano tomatoes for this recipe.
+It makes enough sauce for 2 – 3 large pizzas, depending on how heavy you layer the sauce.

-I go crazy, and like extra to dip my crust in, so definitely two pizzas for me.
-If you are more conservative with your sauce love, you could probably squeeze 3 out of this.
+I go crazy, and like extra to dip my crust in, so definitely just two pizzas for me.
+If you are more conservative with your sauce, you could probably squeeze 3 out of this.
 Personally, I love making a double batch and freezing the extra!

-This would also be a really great option for dipping my garlic twisty breadsticks into!
+This would also be a really great option for dipping my Garlic Breadsticks into!

 Featured Reader Reviews